Frequently Asked Questions

 Are vehicle damage measurements always needed to reconstruct vehicle speed?

 No. Certain types of collisions involving some vehicles may require knowledge of crush damage to reconstruct

 speed.
-Generally, scene data is more useful to determine of vehicle speed.
+Frequently, scene data is more useful to determine vehicle speed.

 Are accident scene measurements of vehicle impact and rest positions always required to reconstruct an accident?